Skip to main content

 This is an attempt at a dynamic explanation in visuals and words.

 MyFuel Bubble 2.0 is a short film, describing how a fuel bubble is formed and held.
 Fuel bubbles are personal and unique to all of us, no matter our neurotype.
 They give us authentic energy to be and to be well.
 They are also transient, dynamic and vulnerable to changes in the elements that help shape them.
-When sustaining a stable or controlled energy flow within the fuel bubble reaches a critical level of ‘imbalance’, it may burst and energy is rapidly lost.
+When the energy needed to sustain a stable or controlled energy flow within the fuel bubble reaches a critical level of ‘imbalance’, the bubble may burst and energy is rapidly lost.
 This might look on the outside like a 'meltdown' or a 'shutdown'.
 Our fuel bubbles rarely disappear completely, but after energy is lost, fuel bubbles are understandably smaller, and may take time to reform.
 A frequent cycle of forming-bursting-forming, or where bubbles are burst in unpredictable or intense ways, can lead to more significant effects, such as 'exhaustion' or 'burnout'.

 Follow A-labour-of-moles